-- Procedure: In the event of a crisis, all inquiries shall be referred to the Chief Communications Officer (or designee).
+- Procedure: In the event of a crisis, all inquiries shall be referred to the Director of Public Relations (or designee).
 The President of the College shall be kept informed of all statements being delivered to the media. - What can be said: Preliminary contact with the media may be appropriate to inform reporters that information is on the way.
-As soon as initial facts are verified, the Chief Communications Officer (or designee) will state the type of incident, when it occurred, why it happened, who is involved, and the location.
-Additional facts may be released as soon as they are known and verified. - Crisis Communication Plan: This is a document maintained by the Communications Department that contains detailed instructions for the Crisis Communication Team.
+As soon as initial facts are verified, the Director of Public Relations (or designee) will state the type of incident, when it occurred, why it happened, who is involved, and the location.
+Additional facts may be released as soon as they are known and verified. - Crisis Communication Plan: This is a document maintained by the Public Relations and Marketing Department that contains detailed instructions for the Crisis Communication Team.
 The Plan and Team are supplemental to the Emergency Operation Plan and Team.
 The Crisis Communication Plan shall be reviewed annually in July and presented to President's Staff.